The Night Lightning Lit Up Lake Pichola: An Udaipur Story

 The Arrival

-My room had a window that looked directly at the City Palace.
+The best rooms here look directly at the City Palace.
 Three hundred rooms.
 Eleven interconnected palaces.
 Four hundred years of construction.
-And from my window, it looked like a single, impossible structure floating between sky and water.
+And from a window in the old city, it reads as a single, impossible structure floating between sky and water.

 The Palace

 Entry costs 300 INR (~$3.60).
 The Crystal Gallery — a separate section housing rare Osler crystal furniture imported from England in the 1870s — costs an additional 500 INR.
 Crystal chairs.
 Crystal beds.
 A crystal sofa.
-None of it was ever used.
-The Maharana who ordered it died before the shipment arrived.
+None of it was ever used: the Maharana who ordered it died before the shipment arrived.

 That stubbornness is everywhere in Udaipur.
 The palaces aren't just beautiful — they're statements.